Tnixc/lightscrape-rs/README.md

 # Lightscrape-rs

-This is a cli that downloads books from websites like lightnovelpub and compiles them into an epub.
+This is a cli that asynchronously downloads books from websites like lightnovelpub and compiles them into an epub.
 You should use this with a vpn.

 # Install
 ```sh